 For help with accommodation information for visiting students, academics and staff members, visit the Studentpad website, hosted by the Graduate Accommodation Office, where a number of private landlords advertise for tenants associated with the University.

-If you decide to look for private accommodation and are currently based outside of the UK, please also see the section on the International Students page about a new immigration check that private landlords are now obliged by the Government to conduct before agreeing an tenancy.
+If you decide to look for private accommodation and are currently based outside of the UK, please also see the section on the International Students page about the immigration check that private landlords are now obliged by the Government to conduct before agreeing an tenancy.

 5. Organising your finances

 When budgeting you should be aware that your first few weeks of term are likely to be more expensive as you prepare and settle into life at the University.
-There is also useful information on managing your finances and opening a bank account.
+There is also useful information on managing your finances and if you are from outside the UK, see the International Students webpage with tips and guidance about how to open a UK bank account.

 6. Medical treatment